 by Ingrid Kohlstadt (Scientific Evidence for Musculoskeletal, Bariatric, and Sports

 The second phase of our work includes the implementation of clinical trials on natural

 programs to prevent, halt, and reverse osteoporosis.
 To date we have conducted several

 trials looking at the impact of key nutrient combinations on bone health.
 See our

 The third phase of our work involves wide public implementation of our successful

-clinical bone health regeneration program, known as the Women to Women Personal
+clinical bone health regeneration program, known as the Women's Health Network Personal

 Program for Better Bones.
 After years of research we now know how to prevent, halt,

 and often reverse osteoporosis naturally without medications.
 This stage of our